1. People and culture

 The animals

-The vast, unspoiled landscape of Norway with its rich diversity of terrains makes it the perfect place for many different species of animal to survive.
+The vast, unspoiled landscape of Norway with its rich diversity of terrains makes it the perfect place for many different species of animals to survive.
 If you enjoy the natural world, you’ll love this opportunity to see a variety of birds and mammals in their own habitat.

 While there can never be any absolute guarantees, here are just some of the creatures you may see: